DoraTheodora/Pixel/README.md

 # Pixel
-"Pixel" is an Echo Dot with face recognition"
+"Pixel" is asmart speakr with face recognition"

 <b>Developers</b>
   - <p><a href="https://www.linkedin.com/in/theodoratataru/">Theodora Tataru</a></p>